BigBazookasTG/BastionCC/README.md

 ## Features

 ### Add multiple servers via a simple user interface
-    * Add path to SSH Keys and authenticate in the backend once when adding the server (password is not stored in file and is hashed using your master password
+    * Add SSH Keys and authenticate in the backend once when adding the server (password is not stored in file and is hashed using your master password

  ![picture](/images/addserver.png)